-Example
+Example:

-On November 26, 2006, a producer commits 300 tonnes to a CWRS BPC locking in December 2007 futures at \$215.00 per tonne.
-The producer selects the force majeure provision at sign-up, which reduces the BPC contract value to \$212.00 per tonne (\$215.00-\$3.00).
+On April 14, a producer commits 300 tonnes to a CWRS BPC locking in December futures at \$235 per tonne.
+The producer selects the force majeure provision at sign-up, which reduces the BPC value to \$232 per tonne (\$235-\$3).
 The BPC commitment represents 30 per cent of the producer's anticipated production.

-On April 26, 2007, the Minneapolis futures rally and the producer enters into a second CWRS BPC for 100 tonnes locking in futures at \$225.00 per tonne.
+On April 26, the Minneapolis futures rally and the producer enters into a second CWRS BPC for 100 tonnes locking in futures at \$245 per tonne.
 The force majeure provision is not selected.

-On May 12, 2007, the producer locks in the basis on both contracts at \$20.00 per tonne.
+On May 12, the producer locks in the basis on both contracts at \$2 per tonne.

-Severe drought prevailed throughout the growing season, limiting production to 250 tonnes of 4 CWRS.
-On August 20,2007 the producer calls the CWB to invoke the force majeure clause taken on the first contract.
+Severe drought prevailed throughout the growing season, limiting production to 250 tonnes of 4CWRS.
+On August 20, the producer calls the CWB to invoke the force majeure clause taken on the first contract.

 Because deliveries must be made against contracts containing force majeure provisions first, the entire 250 tonnes harvested is applied against the November 26 BPC.
 The CWB releases the producer from his contractual obligations for the remaining 50 tonnes.
-The \$900.00 charge (300 tonnes x \$3.00) will be deducted from future CWB payments.
+The \$900 charge (300 tonnes x \$3) will be deducted from future CWB payments.

 Contract date Contract type Force majeure option selected Contracted tonnes Production available for delivery against contract Force majeure eligible tonnes

-Nov 26, 2006 CWRS FPC Yes 300 250 50
+April 14 CWRS FPC Yes 300 250 50

-April 26, 2007 CWRS FPC No 100 0 0
+April 26 CWRS FPC No 100 0 0

 Total 400 250 50

 The producer must assess buyout and assignment options on the remaining 100 tonnes contracted.
 Had the force majeure option been taken on the April 26 contract, the producer would not have been responsible for contract damages on those tonnes.
-The producer would also have had the option to apply 100 tonnes against the April 26 contract which was priced \$10.00/tonne higher than the earlier contract.